prasanth-pk12/Bankist/README.md

 # Bankist Website
-As a web developer, I designed and developed a bank transaction website using HTML, CSS, and Javascript.
-The website features user authentication with an array of usernames and passwords, allowing users to log in and send or retrieve money.
-Although I did not include backend functionality in the initial version, I plan to implement it in the future with a REST API.
-By doing so, I aim to improve the website's performance, security, and scalability.
+I have developed Bankist, a bank transaction website using frontend technologies such as HTML, CSS, and JavaScript.
+The website provides users with an interactive interface to manage their financial transactions.
+It includes features like user authentication, displaying account details, transaction history, and basic fund transfer functionality.
+At present, the project does not have backend functionality implemented.
+The focus has been on creating a seamless and user-friendly experience while prioritizing the security of user data.

 ## Live Demo
 Githup pages link : https://prasanth023.github.io/Bankist/ <br>